parrt/ml-articles/gradient-boosting/L1-loss.md

 Wow. leaves have diff weights for CARTs. only seem to need for MAE version. so the usual math eqn isn't what's done in practice. weak models don't repro dir vector well enough I guess. \todo{ can mention momentum instead of or in addition to leaf weights.  see accelerated gradient boosting paper recently.}

-\todo{short arrows look like markers on the first image}

-\todo{Fix axes so they say rent and square feet not X and Y}

-\todo{Use line not dot in legend for red lines}

 <pyeval label="examples" hide=true>
 import pandas as pd
 import matplotlib.pyplot as plt